canonical/k8s-snap/docs/src/snap/howto/datastore/external.md

 When using an external datastore, it is possible that the etcd server URLs change, or that the client certificates need to be rotated.
-In that case, to
+In that case, to update the etcd credentials used by the cluster, the following steps are
+required:

 1. Create a `config.json` file with the new certificates and list of etcd servers: